sahilrajput03/sahilrajput03/thoughts-principles-react/src/thoughts.md

+- Ego is begging for undivided attention.
+Dhyaan is giving undivided attention. ~ Osho (KKD - Lecture 19)

-- Comparison can be used like if you're in good condition you can look upon who are above you and chase to reach there.
+- Comparison can be used like if you're in good condition you can look upon who are above you and chase to reach there. ~ Sahil

-- Comparison can be used like if you're in bad condition you can look upon who are below you and feel better that you're in better position.
+- Comparison can be used like if you're in bad condition you can look upon who are below you and feel better that you're in better position. ~ Naiyer

 - Comparison is the theif of joy. ~ President Theodore Roosevelt